Anvdydanie/DcokerGUI/README.md

 # DcokerGUI
-The system to manage docker containers and images (with push and pull from dockerhub) via GUI
+The system to manage docker containers and images (with push and pull from dockerhub) via GUI on React.js